 On balance, we must consider whether making animals 'legal entities', and hence offering them legal rights, really will procure better protection for animal interests.
 Steve Sapontzis argues that although "rights" constitute our "most powerful moral and legal concept", they are best suited to "the capacities and conditions of intellectually sophisticated agents" - that is, to the legal person of full capacity.
 He suggests that we should employ "concepts suited to the capacities and conditions" of animals, rather than "automatically demanding legal rights for nonhuman animals to (or against) those things which (can, will, would) have an impact on their basic interests".
-This appears to include strengthening the position of interests which do not amount to legal rights automatically to override the protected interests.
-The argument appears promising, but the fact that Sapontzis offers no concrete examples of what he calls, in tantalising fashion, "concepts suited to the capacities and conditions" of animals, suggests that they are difficult to formulate.
+This appears to include strengthening the position of interests which do not amount to legal rights when those interests come into conflict with legal rights, for example, by not allowing the legal rights automatically to override the protected interests.
+The argument appears promising, but the fact that Sapontzis offers no concrete examples of what he calls, in tantalising fashion, 93 of 104 "concepts suited to the capacities and conditions" of animals, suggests that they are difficult to formulate.
 For now, at least, the extension of legal personality to animals remains the best option for greater protection of animal interests.
-Some final thoughts

-The concept of legal personality, as we have seen, is a construct of the law.
+Some final thoughts The concept of legal personality, as we have seen, is a construct of the law.
 As such, it can be extended to animals, or to other objects or beings, if the law so chooses.
 Ultimately, the question of whether legal personality will be bestowed on animals depends on whether human beings are prepared to acknowledge that animals need and deserve full legal protection for their rights and interests.

 The multiplicity of animal beings with whom we share our world deserve to be treated not as means to human ends, but as ends in themselves.
 Having arrogated to ourselves complete power over our animal kin, their liberation rests in our hands.

-93. A corporation is a legal entity as per the Corpus Juris Secundum,
+88. A corporation is a legal entity as per the Corpus Juris Secundum, Volume 18.

-Volume 18.
 It is stated as under:-

 "A corporation is a legal entity, separate and distinct from its shareholders, officers, and directors, and generally, from all other corporations with which it may be affiliated.
 It possesses a legal identity separate and distinct from its owners, regardless of whether such owner is another corporation, a group of individuals, or a single individual.
-The doctrine of corporate entity is clearly one of substance and vitality and, as discussed infra ξ 9, is to be ignored with caution only when circumstances clearly justify it.
+The doctrine of corporate entity is clearly one of substance and vitality and, as discussed infra?
+9, is to be ignored with caution only when circumstances clearly justify it.
 Indeed, it has been said that one of the purposes of incorporating a business is to create a separate legal and financial entity.

-A corporation, as an independent legal entity, conducts business in its own right and on its own credit, through its agents and employees.
+94 of 104 A corporation, as an independent legal entity, conducts business in its own right and on its own credit, through its agents and employees.
 It is unaffected by the personal rights, obligations, and transactions of its stockholders, either before or after incorporations.
 Its independent identity affords it a perpetual existence, unaffected by the death or incapacity of its owners or members.